-- Urge and support Farm Bill legislation that ensures a strong safety net for agriculture.
-This is vital to preserving the integrity of our food and fiber production, as well as the economy of our region, so we urge Congress to pass legislation that strengthens the safety net provisions of the 2014 Farm Bill.
-Support designation of cottonseed as an oilseed by USDA.
+- Urge and support effective and timely implementation of Farm Bill legislation that ensures a strong safety net for agriculture.
+This is vital to preserving the integrity of our food and fiber production, as well as the economy of our region.

 - Regulatory agencies should evaluate economic impact in proposed and existing regulations.
-Oppose expansion of the Waters of the U.S. Rule in the Clean Water Act.
 Oppose efforts to expand Greenhouse Gas regulations.

 - Work to amend the Patient Protection and Affordable Care Act (PPACA) through commonsense changes to employer requirements, taxation and other burdens created under the law as implementation accelerates.

 - Support the extension / renewal of the Section 1115 Waiver.
 Support federal funding for CHIP and the Texas Medicaid disproportionate share program.
 (DSH).